 Restricted fund balance - this classification includes amounts that have constraints placed on the use of resources that are either externally imposed by creditors, grantors, contributors, laws and regulations or through enabling legislation.
-The District's balance that is restricted by creditors is to be used for expenditures related construction of the new EMS facilities.
+The District's balance that is restricted by creditors is to be used for debt service payments for the next twelve months.